matthewwall/weert/README.md

     DEBUG=weert:* npm start
     ```

+This finishes the setup of the WeeRT Node server.

 ## To install the WeeRT uploader in WeeWX

-1. Make sure you are running weewx version 3.3 or later (WeeRT makes use of POST requests, which are
+1. Make sure you are running weewx version 3.3 or later (WeeRT uses POST requests, which are
-only supported by v3.3 or later.)
+supported only by v3.3 or later.)

 2. Add the following to `weewx.conf`: